If you’re thinking of starting a blog for your pet business in 2019, congratulations, you’ve made an excellent decision.

 Blogging requires more than pushing out any old content whenever you feel like it.

-Before typing a word, think carefully about your audience – what kind of content they want to read, how they like to consume it, how often you’ll post and where you’ll promote it.
+Before typing a word, think carefully about your audience – what kind of content do pet owners want to read?
+How do they like to consume it?
+How often will you publish your articles and where will you promote them?

-This is where a concise content calendar comes in handy.
-You can input your topic ideas, your dates for publishing, the different formats, and even track the results.
+This is where a clear and concise content calendar comes in handy.
+You can input your topic ideas, your dates for publishing, the different formats you’ll use, and even track the results.

 Planning is crucial for success.